Nepeta cataria

 Overview

-Uses: Herb gardens, pollinator borders, cottage gardens, containers; fresh or dried leaves for cat enrichment and teas.
+Uses: Herb gardens, pollinator borders, cottage gardens, containers, fresh or dried foliage harvest.

 USDA Hardiness Zones: 3–9